xul8tr-code/dnSpyex/README.md

 dnSpy is a debugger and .NET assembly editor.
 You can use it to edit and debug assemblies even if you don't have any source code available.
 Main features:

 - Debug .NET and Unity assemblies
-- Edit .NET and Unity assemblies
+- Edit .NET and Unity assembliesf
 - Light and dark themes

 See below for more features